ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 ## Adding Virtual Elements

-On feature that is still missing is the calculation of an average rating for a product.
-Currently, only the individual ratings are stored but no average rating is calculated.
-To calculate a average rating different approaches are possible.
-For example, the average rating could be stored in the database and updated, whenever a new rating is added.
-The approach used here is to calculate the average rating when necessary.
+One missing feature is the calculation of an average rating for a product.
+Currently, only the individual ratings are stored, but no average rating is calculated.
-This can be achieved by adding a
-[virtual element](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/using-virtual-elements-in-cds-projection-views)
+Several approaches are possible, such as storing the average rating in the database and updating it whenever a new rating is added.
-to the business object.
+The approach used here calculates the average rating when necessary by adding a [virtual element](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/using-virtual-elements-in-cds-projection-views) to the business object.

-The following listing shows how to add the virtual element `Average Rating` to the business object projection `Z_C_Product_M`.
+The following listing demonstrates how to add the virtual element called `Average Rating` to the business object projection `Z_C_Product_M`.
 The statement `virtual AverageRating: abap.dec( 2, 1 )` defines the virtual Element as a decimal number of length two and one decimal digit.
 The annotation `@ObjectModel.virtualElementCalculatedBy` defines that the virtual element is calculated in the ABAP class `ZCL_VE_AVERAGE_RATING`.
 This class needs to implement the interface ` if_sadl_exit_calc_element_read`.